Dpdl is a rapid development programming language and constrained device framework with built-in database and agent technology.

 Utility tool

-Dpdl API provides access to the complete underlying Java JVM/JRE platform API’s and to external java and Native shared libraries
+Dpdl API provides access to the complete underlying JVM platform API’s and to external java libraries

-Multiple ‘Dpdl language plug-ins’ available (embeddable programming languages): C, C++, Python, MicroPython, Julia, JavaScript, Lua , Ruby, Java, PHP, Perl, Groovy, Clojure, Modelica, Wgsl and OpenCL programming language code can be embedded and executed directly within Dpdl code (interpreted/compiled code)
+Multiple ‘Dpdl language plug-ins’ available for ‘embedded code sections’: C, C++, Python, MicroPython, Julia, JavaScript, Lua , Ruby, Java, PHP, Perl, Groovy, V, Scheme, Clojure, Wat/Wasm, Wgsl, OpenCL and Modelica programming language code can be embedded and executed directly within Dpdl code (interpreted/compiled code)

-Includes embedded C compiler: On-the-fly compilation of embedded ANSI C code in memory at runtime (for different targets: i386, x86_64, RISC-V, ARM and TMS320C67xx) -> very Fast compile time!!!
+Includes embedded C compiler: On-the-fly compilation of embedded C code (ANSI C & ISO C99) in memory at runtime -> very Fast compile time!!!

-Built-in Dpdl scripting engine with support for custom extensions -> allows to dynamically add language features at runtime
+Built-in support for custom extensions -> allows to dynamically add language features at runtime

 Dpdl C API enables to execute Dpdl code embedded within programs written in C